 Cathy J. Tang, MD, MS | Orange County Plastic Surgeon

 Dr. Cathy Tang is board certified, and comes from a background of extensive training in general surgery, plastic and reconstructive surgery, and hand and microsurgery.
 Dr. Tang performs a wide range of reconstructive surgery, including microsurgery and free tissue transfer to treat patients afflicted by trauma, cancer, or burns.
 She has a specific focus on hand-related problems, including trauma, arthritis, Dupuytren’s, peripheral nerve, and congenital issues.
-Moreso, she specializes in the full spectrum of plastic surgery, including aesthetic surgery of the face, breasts, abdomen, and body contouring.
+In addition, she specializes in the full spectrum of plastic surgery, including aesthetic surgery of the face, breasts, abdomen, body contouring as well as gender-affirmation surgery.
 “Many people think one is either a reconstructive surgeon or a cosmetic surgeon.
 I think it is important to be both.”

 Dr. Tang believes strongly that function and form go hand in hand.
 It is what blends the field of plastic surgery so seamlessly.
 She has a keen eye for the aesthetics and detailed technical precision.
 When she is performing reconstructive surgery, she says it is not only important to restore function and movement, but also essential to help the patient feel comfortable in their own skin to be able to live their life.
 Alternatively, when she is performing cosmetic surgery, it is paramount to consider how it may affect daily activities and function.